juanri0s/optimal-ci-matrix/README.md

   - Test execution time varies significantly
   - Your build system supports incremental compilation or test filtering
   - You can cache build artifacts or pre-compile in a separate job
+  - You want optimal test distribution using bin-packing algorithm

+### Using `max-tests-per-file`

+When using test-count mode, you can set `max-tests-per-file` to isolate large test files:

+- **Purpose**: Prevents bottlenecks from files with many tests
+- **How it works**: Files with `max-tests-per-file` or more tests get their own batch
+- **Example**: With `max-tests-per-file: 25`, a file with 30 tests gets its own batch
+- **Recommendation**: Set to 25-50 for most projects, or 0 to disable

 ### Choosing `files-per-job`